Patient Care Assistant

 This one-year program is offered to adult students 17 or older not enrolled in high school.
-Students attend evenings at Central Career and Technical School taking Patient Care Assistant for one year.
-Upon successful completion of this program, students will earn a certificate in PCA, and soft skills certification in addition to their high school diploma.
+Students attend evenings at Erie High School taking Patient Care Assistant for 6 months.
+Upon successful completion of this program, students will earn a certificate in PCA, soft skills certification, as well as Direct Care Worker Certification.
 Students can go direct to the workforce from this program as a PCA or continue their post-secondary schooling as a CNA, LPN, RN, Physician Assistant or physician.

 Patient Care Assistant Services, Other: CIP Code: 51.0899